tomwallis/PsyUtils/README.md

 Psyutils depends on numpy, scipy, and scikit-image.

+## Testing

+You can run unit tests by typing `nosetests -v` from the command line in the project's parent directory.

 ## Contributions

 Thomas Wallis wrote these functions based on shared code used in Matlab